 Roasted Tibetan Pig is a traditional dish in China.
 It is made with Tibetan pig as the main ingredient.
 Tibetan Pig, also known as "Ginseng Pig", is mainly distributed in the high mountains and deep valleys of the middle reach of the Yarlung Zangbo River, like the Bayi Nyingchi area.
 The pigs grow up in an environment of a raising elevation up to 3,000 meters (9850 ft), where they are able to eat precious ginseng fruit, cordyceps, precious Tibetan medicine, natural fungus, and other original ecological food exclusively produced in Nyingchi and drink fresh snow-melt water.
 It grows slowly, only to 80 kg in two years, with thin skin, a high lean meat rate, and tender meat.

 Boiled Mutton is a unique way of eating mutton by herders.
 It is also considered one of the most famous foods for ethnic groups in Tibet.
 As the name - shouzhuayangrou implies in Chinese, it means to eat by hand with diners pulling and grabbing the meat off the bone.
-Cook the mutton in a pot of cold water, remove the mutton, cook the noodles in the broth and put it on the bottom of the plate, chop the mutton and place it on the noodles, sprinkle with spicy noodles, minced onions, etc. Eating the big piece of mutton into the homemade spicy sauce is the most satisfying thing after a long day of travel.
+Cook the mutton in a pot of cold water, remove the mutton, cook the noodles in the broth and put it on the bottom of the plate, chop the mutton and place it on the noodles, sprinkle with spicy noodles, minced onions, etc. Eating the big piece of mutton in the homemade spicy sauce is the most satisfying thing after a long day of travel.
 The delicious meat and high nutritional value dumped many customers.

 Alone with the mentioned delicious dishes, you will find an unbelievable amount of other Nyingchi food courts to eat at, moreover, there is also a good variety of specialties from other parts of Tibet for you to choose from.
-And it definitely worth a couple of hours’ train ride from Lhasa.
+And it is definitely worth a couple of hours' train ride from Lhasa.